jaeyunjks/hospital-operations-management-system/README.md

 Prerequisites: Docker & Docker Compose, Git, and Ollama with the models named by the active service configuration available locally.
-If a configured model is unavailable, AI-ready features use their documented deterministic fallback instead of genuine model inference.
+If a configured model is unavailable, some features may use their implemented fallback behaviour until the required model is available.

 Start the integrated Release 0 application from the repository root: